 Some K-2 teachers choose to skip the E step and some find it beneficial.
 This step requires the students to go back into the story problem to decide if there is any information that can be skipped or ignored.

-S is for Solve and Check the Problem
+What Does the S Stand For?
+Solve and Check the Problem

 After the students have gone through the CUBES math strategy steps, they have worked with the story problem quite a bit.
 They have gained a solid understanding of what the story problem is about and what is being asked.
 The final step is to take the numbers, decide what to do with the numbers, solve, and then check.
 Teach students to ask themselves, “Does the answer make sense?”